-The last stand of HMS Thunder Child.
+- The last stand of HMS Thunder Child.
 To summarize, as a horde of people are shoving and pushing to escape to safety on a steamer, Tripods bearing down and ready to slaughter them all.
-From nowhere, the Thunder Child roars into life and charges straight at the Tripods, bringing down two down with torpedo tubes and heavy guns.
+Out of nowhere, the Thunder Child roars into life and charges straight at the Tripods, bringing down two down with torpedo tubes and heavy guns.
 This earns it a barrage of heat rays, and it just keeps going, trying to ram a third and take that one down as well, before succumbing and vanishing under the waves, saving everyone on the steamer.
-If this troper ever owns a boat of his own, he's naming it after the Thunder Child.
 This from the Jeff Wayne musical really sums up how freaking awesome this whole bit is.

-The war machines!
-There totally indestructible, and even an atomic bomb fails to put so much as a scratch on them.
-The ship design may be a bit dated today, but you can't help being a little impressed.
+- The war machines!
+They're totally indestructible, and even an atomic bomb fails to put so much as a scratch on them.
+The ship design may be a bit dated today, but you can't help being impressed.

-The first battle is especially impressive.
-The order to fire is given and the war machines are standing imperiously as all the bombs and bullets hit their force fields uselessly.
-Even the heat rays are swaying back and forth as though the war machines were looking around at the puny forces with contempt.
-"Oh, this is all you've got?" they seem to say right before they unleash their own weapons.
+- The first battle is especially impressive.
+The order to fire is given and the war machines are standing imperiously, even indifferently, as all the bombs and bullets bounce off their force fields.
+Even the heat ray "heads" sway back and forth casually, as though the war machines were scanning the puny Earthling forces with contempt.
+"Oh, this is all you've got?" they seem to say, right before they unleash their own devastating weapons.